rsnakeactual/rsnake.com/presos/seoktoberfest2025.md

 # Not just request timing

 Also bounce timing!
 How fast does this user leave the page?
 Dwell times are realistically slow.
+Google uses this, you should too, but for identifying bots, rather than "disinterest."

 If the IP in question is leaving the page extremely fast or suddenly a lot of IPs are, you are being scraped or DoS'd.